truefoundry/infra-charts/scripts/clone_images_to_your_registry.md

 This guide will help you pull a list of all TrueFoundry images used in the Helm chart and copy them to your destination registry.
 For AWS ECR destinations, it will also create the necessary ECR repositories in your AWS account.

-**Important**: The script runs in preview mode by default.
-Use the `--run` flag to perform actual image copying and ECR repository creation.
+**Important**: The script performs actual operations by default.
+Use the `--dry-run` flag to preview what would be done without making any changes.

 ## Prerequisites